annagabain/Mom-Data/README.md

 ### Future Features:

-- Each user should be able to create their own worksheet, with some pre-populated data to edit
+- Each user should be able to create their worksheet, with some pre-populated data to edit
-- additional to standard expenses, custom categories can be added.
+- additional to standard expenses, and custom categories can be added.
 Standard categories can be edited or removed
 - Downloading and saving the current data possible

 <img width="100%" alt="cat is not a number" src="assets/future_features_1.jpg">

 ## Development Stages
+Document the rationale as to why a particular library/libraries are necessary for the implementation of the project.
+Pandas

+Pandas is a Python library.

+Pandas is used to analyze data.

+Gspread

 ### Structure